tvswathi/JS-Fundamentals/README.md

 1. Addition of variables, Concatination of variables,ppending string type with variable  and displaying result in JS
 2. Increment and decrement operations in JS.
 3. Nan(not an number): Checking the result in Nan in JS.
+4. if condition: Using prompt popup user enter a number and then check the number is 10 or not display the result on browser.
+5. switch condition: Using prompt popup user enter a number between 1-3 and display the enetred number in the browser.
+6. evenorodd: using prompt user enter a number and then check whether it is odd or event and didplay result as pop up.
+6. Grading Application in JS: Using propmpt pop u enter the marks in javascript, java mark, dotnet mark of the student and display the total mark, avaerage mark, grade.